paulyang0125/SocialMiner/README.md

 # SocialMiner
-SocialMiner - the text mining toolkit developed for making sentiment analysis and idea clustering for Chinese text.
+The text mining toolkit developed for making sentiment analysis and idea clustering for Chinese text.

 This python-based application is to mainly solve the two problems during your day-by-day social network browsing Spend a lot of time reading your friend posts word by word in Facebook